f3-factory/F3com-data/sql/main.md

 echo $result; // outputs 6 (deleted rows)
 ```

-If you need to have a return value for each statement, use a transaction (cf. below).
+If you need a return value for each statement, then you have to explicitly define a transaction and use `exec()` for each statement (cf. below).

 ### begin, rollback & commit